 Replacement parts take time to prepare.
 This is to ensure that they fit your mouth and other teeth properly.
-Therefore, they may not be available on your first visit to the dentist.
+This means they may not be available on your first visit to the dentist.

 Implants are usually only available privately and are expensive.
-They're sometimes available on the NHS for patients who can't wear dentures or whose face and teeth have been damaged, such as people who've had mouth cancer or an accident that's knocked a tooth out.
+They're sometimes available on the NHS for patients who can't wear dentures or whose face and teeth have been damaged, such as people who have had mouth cancer or an accident that's knocked a tooth out.

 Dentures or false teeth

 More commonly known as false teeth, dentures are fitted in place of natural teeth.

 A full set is used to replace all your teeth.
 A part set is used to replace 1 or more missing teeth.

 Dentures are custom-made using impressions (mouldings) from your gums.
 They're usually made from metal or plastic.